hihiz20/nova-american-diet/README.md

 **Ingredients and Consumer Awareness**
 - What are the most occurring ingredients in NOVA 3 and NOVA 4 classification that contributes these types of illness?
-- What percentage of NOVA 3 and NOVA 4 ingredients dominate the food categories in the US?
+- How much additives and Industrial Ingredients are present in NOVA 3 and NOVA 4?
-- How many products list sugar (in any form - sucrose, corn syrup, dextrose, fructose, etc.) as one of the top 3 ingredients?
+- How many products list sugar (in any form - sucrose, corn syrup, dextrose, fructose, etc.) as one of the top 10 ingredients?

 **Unexplored NOVA**
 - Why are NOVA 1 and NOVA 2 products produced significantly less than